Malta travel tips and information

 Must-do: Visit the Dingli cliffs, the ancient temples, Cominos Island, Gozo, the Three Cities and Marsaxlokk.

-Malta is known for the Blue Grotto, Gozo and Popeye's Village.
-It's also now famous for hosting Meghan Markle, the Duchess of Sussex before she became a member of British royalty.
+Malta is famous for the Blue Grotto, Gozo and Popeye’s Village.
+It’s also now famous for hosting Meghan Markle, the Duchess of Sussex.

-How to get to Malta: Low-cost carriers fly regularly to Malta.
+How to get to Malta: Fly – low-cost carriers fly regularly to Malta.
 Air Malta is the national carrier.
 Check out Skyscanner for flights and availability.